funcionante/makerlab/_docs/developer/network-manager.md

 ## SDN Controller

-It'll be at DETI MakerLab that the users will connect to their projects' networks, where there are several RJ-45 sockets and a OpenFlow enabled Switch to control all the traffic inside the room and forward it to the datacenter.
+It'll be at the DETI MakerLab room that the users will connect to their projects' networks, where there are several RJ-45 sockets and a OpenFlow enabled Switch to control all the traffic inside the room and forward it to the datacenter.